 In June 2009, Borland was acquired by Micro Focus.

-Macrovision renamed to Rovi Corporation in July 16, 2009.
+Macrovision renamed to Rovi Corporation on July 16, 2009.

-Amazon.com announces on July 22, 2009 it will be acquiring Zappos.com in a deal valued at approximately $1.2 billion.
+Amazon.com announced it will be acquiring Zappos.com in a deal valued at approximately $1.2 Billion on July 22, 2009.

 TallyGenicom is acquired by Printronix.